joncampbell123/dosbox-x/INSTALL.md

 DOSBox-X Installation and Released Packages
 ===========================================

-DOSBox-X is a cross-platform DOS emulator based on DOSBox.
+DOSBox-X is a cross-platform DOS emulator based on DOSBox, with the eventual goal of being a complete DOS emulation package.
 New versions of DOSBox-X are released periodically, typically on the last day of a month or the first day of the next month.
 Since DOSBox-X is cross-platform, all major host operating systems are officially supported including Windows (XP or later), Linux (with X11), macOS (10.12 or later) and DOS operating systems.

 The current version of DOSBox-X at this time is DOSBox-X 0.83.3, which was released on June 30, 2020.
 Pre-compiled Windows binaries (both 32-bit and 64-bit), Linux RPM packages (64-bit), macOS packages (64-bit) and the special HX-DOS packages (for real DOS environments) can be found in the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page.
 You will find DOSBox-X versions that have been released so far (ZIP or RPM packages) and change logs for the releases.
 The Windows installer is also available (see below for details).

 Windows Packages
 ----------------

-For each DOSBox-X version there are generally three zip packages for the Windows platform, built with Visual Studio, MinGW 32-bit and MinGW 64-bit respectively.
+For each DOSBox-X version there are usually three zip packages for the Windows platform, built with Visual Studio, MinGW 32-bit and MinGW 64-bit respectively.
 For example, in the case of DOSBox-X version 0.83.2, they correspond to the following:

 * dosbox-x-windows-20200531-220809-windows.zip
 * dosbox-x-mingw-win32-20200531151931.zip